Rincy57/udemy-clone/README.md

 │   ├── sale image.jpg
 │   ├── Recommended/
 │   ├── Popular/
 🎓 What I Learned
-Structuring pages with semantic HTML
+Structuring pages using semantic HTML

-Styling layouts and components with plain CSS Designing reusable course cards and sections
+Styling components and layouts with plain CSS

+Designing reusable course cards and content sections

-Creating responsive, mobile-friendly pages
+Creating responsive, mobile-friendly web pages

-Building simple authentication and contact forms
+Building basic forms for authentication and contact

 🙌 Author
-Mohamed Ansif
+Rincy Michele J
-Connect with me on LinkedIn: https://www.linkedin.com/in/mhdansif Check out more projects on GitHub: https://github.com/mhdansif
+Connect with me on LinkedIn
+Check out more of my projects on GitHub

 ⭐ Feedback
 If you like this project, please ⭐ the repo and share your feedback!
+Thank you for visiting and supporting my work! 😊**